In this exercise a plot will be created in a form intended for publication from a “finished” refinement in GSAS-II.

 To export to Grace select the “Grace input file, agr” for File format and press Save.
 Below shows the screen in QtGrace after reading the .agr file produced here.
 This can be annotated and extensively modified within Grace.

 Igor Pro is commercial software (and not cheap) but it is widely used in some circles and also does a great job for creating high-quality graphics.
-A free 30-day version demo is available.
+Igor Pro offers inset plots and many other features for creating figures for publication.
+Note a free 30-day demo version of Igor Pro is available.

 To export to Igor Pro select the “Igor Pro input file, itx” for File format and press Save.
 Below is the Igor window after reading the .itx file.
 Note that it is easy to move the Intensity label and change the text in the legend, etc.

 Origin and OriginPro are commercial software packages from OriginLab that are widely used for graphing of scientific data.
 OriginLab has recently released a Python library, enabling the direct export of plots from GSAS-II.
 The export feature for OriginPro was developed by Conrad Gillard.